Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 hw.memsize: 17179869184

-This is a 16GB MacBook.
-On Apple Silicon, CPU and GPU share the same unified memory.
-There is no separate "VRAM" area; the GPU uses part of the physical memory.
+It's a 16GB MacBook.
+On Apple Silicon, CPU and GPU share the same Unified Memory.
+There is no separate "VRAM" area; the GPU uses a portion of the physical memory.

-When launching Ollama, it displays the amount of memory actually available.
+When launching Ollama, you can see the amount of memory actually available.

 inference compute id=0 library=Metal name=Metal description="Apple M5"